kmatch98/CircuitPython_textMap/README.md

-#kmatch98/CircuitPython_textMap Library

-What it does: Memory-conserving text graphics handling for CircuitPython, including colored text boxes.
+**What it does:** Memory-conserving text graphics handling for CircuitPython, including colored text boxes.

 # Usage